 That same serving of salmon also contains over half of the necessary B12, niacin, and selenium, and is an excellent source of B6 and magnesium.
 Salmon is said to decrease cancer risk, improve cardiovascular health, provide anti-inflammatory benefits, support healthy joint cartilage, improve cognitive function (who can’t use that?!), improve vision, and make your hair and skin look its best.
 Yeah, I’d like some now too.

 Unfortunately, my son may just be THE WORLD’S PICKIEST EATER.
 He wouldn’t eat a piece of salmon if his life depended on it.
 I have tried.
 However, the other day, I was inspired to make salmon burgers.
 When he asked me what was for dinner, I just said “burgers” and left it at that.

 Well, he loved them.
 And I even managed to smuggle some pureed butternut squash into the recipe (which is optional).
 I served mine with Dr. Gundry’s Seed-Sar Salad (similar to Caesar but using ground pumpkin seeds) and steamed broccoli.
 My son may have been so busy avoiding the greens that he didn’t even notice he was eating salmon.
 I hope you have as much success with this recipe as I did.

-- Serve with slices of lemon, hot sauce, or paleo mayonnaise/remoulade.
+Quick-and-easy kid-friendly salmon burgers.
+Delicious with sliced lemon, hot sauce, or paleo mayonnaise/remoulade.